camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 ### Connectors
 The two previous examples implemented the REST call within their code.
-The benefit is that everthing is together in one place and one can easily handle the different outcomes.
+The benefit is that everything is together in one place and one can easily handle the different outcomes.

 Connectors within Camunda provide an API for simple HTTP and SOAP connections.
 There is no need to implement the REST call with code.
-However handeling the different outcomes is more complicated and requieres the usage of Script.
+However handling the different outcomes is more complicated and requires the usage of Script.

 :anger: Note:
 Be aware of the other two options.
-Depending how complicate the REST call and the proceecing of the response get, the other options above might be more suitable.
+Depending how complicated the REST call and the proceeding of the response get, the other options above might be more suitable.

 In order to use connectors and the http client the connect dependency and the http client have to be added to the POM file:
 ```
     <dependency>
       <groupId>org.camunda.bpm</groupId>